tudo-aqua/stars/README.md

-# stars
+# STARS
-STARS - Scenario-Based Testing of Autonomous Robotic Systems
+STARS (Scenario-Based Testing of Autonomous Robotic Systems) is a formal framework for coverage analysis of test data of autonomous robotic systems.